wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/).
+[Consistency].
 Developers scan the end of import statements to see what is being imported and expect API names to appear there, so it is important that API classes are imported from a package clearly identified with the name of the API.

 If the API is broken up into several packages as suggested in [item 1.1.3](https://theamiableapi.com/2012/01/16/java-api-design-checklist#cl.item.1.1.3), these packages should be named appropriately and placed inside a package bearing the name of the API.